prominence-eosc/docs/tutorial-wic.md

 ```
 variable nsteps equal 200 # simulation steps
 ```
-and we want to adjust the value `200` for difference jobs.
+and we want to adjust the value `200` for different jobs.
 This can done using the `InputFile` class, e.g.
 ```
 ...
 contents = 'variable nsteps equal %d # simulation steps' % nsteps